No Other Land: Theatrical release

-The film could not find a U.S. distributor after being picked up for distribution in 24 countries and winning the Oscar, a situation that has been compared to soft censorship.
+No Other Land was picked up for distribution in 24 countries, but could not find a U.S. distributor, a situation that has been called soft censorship.
 It had a one-week Oscar-qualifying theatrical run at Film at Lincoln Center in New York City starting on 1 November 2024.
-It had a limited theatrical release in New York City on 31 January 2025, at New York's Film Forum, and Laemmle Theatres in Los Angeles on 7 February, with bookings facilitated by Cinetic Media via Michael Tuckman Media.
-In April 2025, the film was made available for digital rental in North America for three weeks, with proceeds benefiting Masafer Yatta.
-Basel Adra said in a statement, "We decided to independently make our film accessible online in the U.S. because, despite winning the Oscar, our community is still being destroyed and we urgently need help."
+It had a limited theatrical release on 31 January 2025 at Film Forum in New York City and on 7 February at Laemmle Theatres in Los Angeles, with bookings facilitated by Cinetic Media via Michael Tuckman Media.
+The film was released in UK cinemas, distributed by Dogwoof, in November 2024, and in Australian cinemas on 2 December 2024.